 String Lights are Simple, and Simple is What Customers Want

-Instead, we’re going to start a little simpler: the string lights, lamp posts, and globe chandeliers we sell at Tent and Table are much more common in our industry than the industrial grade, Pink Floyd-worthy stage rigs we mentioned earlier.
-And you can set them up pretty simply, too, without needing light mixers and mile after mile of heavy cables.
+Instead, we’ll start a little simpler: the string lights, lamp posts, and globe chandeliers we sell at Tent and Table are much more common in our industry than the industrial grade, Pink Floyd-worthy stage rigs we mentioned earlier.
+And you can set them up pretty simply, too, without needing light mixers and miles of heavy cables.

 Let’s Learn How to Hang Outdoor String Lights

 Globe string lights are extremely simple to hang up, especially in a party tent, thanks to their easy hooks.
-The globes can easily latch onto your tent’s sidewall ropes or onto separate string.
+The globes easily latch onto your tent’s sidewall ropes or onto separate strings.

 A pop-up tent, frame tent, or high peak tent will be the easiest for hanging up globe string lights, because of their internal frames.
 Simply run some string or twine along the underside of the frames, holding the string in place with cable ties or more lengths of string tied off.
-Next, just hang your globe string lights by their hooks wherever you’d like.
+Then, all you have to do is hang your globe string lights by their hooks wherever you’d like.

 How (and Where) to Hang String Lights Strategically

 If there’s one rule we should observe while learning how to hang outdoor string lights, it’s this: don’t overdo it.
 Outdoor string lights should accent your party tent, patio, deck, or porch.
 They're decorative items.
-They’ll produce light, but you don’t want to use globe string lights for the utilitarian goal of illumination.
-Instead, you just want to use enough string lights to make the scene attractive and to establish a mood.
+They produce light, but you don’t want to use globe string lights as your sole source of illumination.
+Instead, just use enough string lights to make the scene attractive and to establish a mood.

-Globe floor lamps and chandelier lamps are great because they not only look good, but they tend to produce more light than globe string lights do.
+Globe floor lamps and chandelier lamps are not only great because they look good, but because they tend to produce more light than globe string lights do.
 Globe floor lamps can be set up in corners to fill a party tent with light while still contributing to the atmosphere.
 Chandelier lamps are ideally set up in the centers of high peak tents and frame tents.
 Couple these with your decorative string lights and you’ll create a beautiful, well-lit functional space.